ageorgakakis/EnsembleVariability/FORTRAN/README.md

 `mpif90 -o a.out params.o priors.o constants.o data.o random.o model.o recon.o like.o nestwrap.o main.o -lmpi -O3 -DMPI -fPIC -ffree-line-length-none -I$multimod -L/usr/lib -L$multilib -lnest3 -llapack -L$fitsio -lcfitsio`

-In `main.f90` there are 4 free parameters, two for the black-hole/stellar mass relation and two for the PSD.
-The prior for each of these parameters are definedin the lines:
+The `main.f90` defines the free parameters of the problem.
+Currently these are two for the black-hole/stellar mass relation and two for the PSD.
+The priors for each of these parameters are definedin the lines:

 `data low /-1.0, 0.0, -0.8, -2.522/`